-Dr. Weigel’s clinical interests focus on thoracic oncology, minimally invasive lung, esophageal, and mediastinal surgical procedures, and the use of robotic surgery for treating patients.
-She has authored or coauthored scientific articles that have been published in peer-reviewed medical journals such as Lung Cancer, The Annals of Thoracic Surgery, Surgical Clinics of North America, and The Journal of Thoracic and Cardiovascular Surgery, among others.Sources
+Dr. Weigel offers patients many years of experience and is a proponent of a multidisciplinary approach to patient care and treatment to improve outcomes, especially for mesothelioma.
+She has authored or coauthored articles that have been published in peer-reviewed medical journals such as Lung Cancer, The Annals of Thoracic Surgery, Surgical Clinics of North America and The Journal of Thoracic and Cardiovascular Surgery.

 Other Interests & Specialties: General cardiac/thoracic surgery, minimally invasive thoracic surgery, thoracic surgical oncology, lung cancer, esophageal cancer, mediastinal surgical procedures and robotic surgeries.